 Children under 7 years old are free inside the palace, but the concert and dinner experiences are reserved for adults.
 Don't hesitate to take the little ones for a stroll through the gardens.

 If you've bought a ticket to see Charlottenburg Palace and attend a concert or dinner, you're probably wondering what to wear.
 Don't worry, you don't have to dress up, but I do recommend that you dress down a bit and leave your sneakers and jeans in the closet.

 Something important to know is that if you want to take pictures inside the Palace, you must pay a special permit of three euros.
 Otherwise you may be noticed inside.
 If you are traveling with a companion, one permit is usually valid for both of you.
 In any case, the best photos of the palace are the ones you can take, free of charge, from the gardens and surroundings.

 Visits with an expert guide are rare in this palace, but in exchange you have the option of an audio guide in several languages.
 Here I recommend that you do not hesitate and use it to orient yourself during your visit inside the palace.

 Charlottenburg Palace is one of the main points of interest in Berlin, but it is not the only one.
-The cultural richness of the city is such that visitors have at their disposal, in order to save on costs during their trip, the Berlin Welcome Card, a card that you can hire for the period of time you choose and that will serve to access free or at a discount to the various museums and monuments of the German capital.
+The cultural richness of the city is such that visitors have at their disposal, in order to save costs during their trip, the Berlin Welcome Card, a card that you can hire for the period of time you choose and that will serve to access free or at a discount to the various museums and monuments of the German capital.

-In the case of Charlottenburg Palace, you will have a 25% discount with this card; in this article about Berlin Welcome Card you can see the rest of the advantages of this tourist pass.
+In the case of the Charlottenburg Palace, you will have a 25% discount with this card; in this article on Berlin Welcome Card you can see the rest of the advantages of this tourist pass.
 Another interesting tourist card is the Berlin Pass, of which you can find its uses and advantages here: Cruise Tickets in Berlin.